 - A public notice is posted at the development site, to give the community an overview of the proposed development and a source for more information eg. http://toronto.ca/471QueenStE.

 - City planner writes a preliminary report which is submitted to Community Council.

-- A public information meeting is held, so the local community can give comments to the city planner, local councillor and developer.
+- A public information meeting is held, so the local community can ask questions, and offer verbal comments to the city planner, local councillor and developer.
 This mandatory public meeting is the only “face-to-face” meeting the developer is obligated to have with local stakeholders.
 At any time, residents may also voice concerns via phone or email, directly to the planner, city councillor or to Community Council.

 - Based on feedback from the city and the public, the developer may revise their plans.
 Some developers may agree to a series of consultation meetings with a community working group, to try and address specific concerns.